 Full Name: Date:

 First Last

 Address:

 Street Address Apartment/Unit #

 City State ZIP Code

 Phone: Email:

 Volunteer Position Applied for:

-Are you a student?YES/NO Commu nity Service?YES/NO
+Are you a student?YES/NO Commur Community Service?YES/NO

 YES/NO YES/NO

 Court Appointed?YES/NO Required hours?
 Date to be completed?

-(An affirmative response will not automa ntest to, or been convicted of a crime atically disqualify you from being considered i) YES/NO
+(An affirmative response will not automa ntest to, or been convicted of a crime? tically disqualify you from being considered YES/NO

 Are you currently employed?YES Employer:

-List any skills, training, languages spoken, that may be useful the library 7:
+List any skills, training, languages spoken, that may be useful the library :

 List previous volunteer experiences s:

 Availability:

 school.
-I understand that the Sullivan Cou place applicants in specific locations and volunteer and I am giving my time freely wantice.
-Volunteer shifts will be during bra unty Public Libraries reserves the right to so positions based on the needs of the library. to the library.
-I understand that my voluntee unch hours of operation and for special even blic Library who has access to information o s are a reflection on myself as well as my organization or reen volunteers, to accept or reject any applications, and I understand that I will not be paid for my services as a r service may end at any time for any reason with or without ts such as Book Sales or Holiday Markets. about the library's patrons and/or staff as well as their use of
+I understand that the Sullivan Couplace applicants in specific locations and volunteer and I am giving my time freely in notice.
+Volunteer shifts will be during bra unty Public Libraries reserves the right to sc. positions based on the needs of the library.
+I to the library.
+I understand that my volunteen nch hours of operation and for special event blic Library who has access to information a s are a reflection on myself as well as my organization or reen volunteers, to accept or reject any applications, and I understand that I will not be paid for my services as a service may end at any time for any reason with or without is such as Book Sales or Holiday Markets. bout the library's patrons and/or staff as well as their use of

 Signature: Date: